 - Timberline 850

-If the your grill is showing a Slow Ignition notification, it means it's taking longer to reach the set temperature than normal.
-This occurs when the grill is igniting and the temperature does not rise after 15 minutes.
+If your grill is showing a Slow Ignition notification, it means it's taking longer to reach the set temperature than normal.
+This occurs when the grill is igniting, and the temperature does not rise after 15 minutes.

 Once the grill ignites after this notification occurs, it is common for the grill to overshoot the set temperature briefly before then leveling out for the remainder of the cook.

 - Running out of pellets